Elizabeth Warren Campaign Workers Reach Tentative Deal To Unionize After Four Months Of Negotiations

 So far, the only other campaign to reach this step in the unionizing process is Vermont Sen. Bernie Sanders, whose campaign unionized in May following negotiations.
 The self-described Democratic Socialist candidate is a public proponent of unions.
 According to The Hill report, the Sanders campaign deal to unionize tackled issues including access to mental health services, pay transparency, and gender equality.

-Sanders and Warren, who are perceived as some of the more progressive candidates in the 2020 Democratic Party primary race due to support of progressive policies, like Medicare for All, have gained support in national polls, per a previous report from The Inquisitr.
+Sanders and Warren, who are perceived as some of the more progressive candidates in the 2020 Democratic Party primary race due to support of progressive policies like Medicare for All, have gained support in national polls, per a previous report from The Inquisitr.
 Warren, in particular, has seen growth in recent polls.

 As The Inquisitr previously reported, Warren fared well in two polls released earlier this week.
 A poll conducted by Monmouth University found that Warren was the favored candidate among voters, with 27 percent of support of those polled.
-Former Vice President Joe Biden, who still leads the still-crowded field of candidates in many polls, was in second place with 25 percent of support.
+Former Vice President Joe Biden, who still leads the crowded field of candidates in many polls, was in 2nd place with 25 percent support.

-In that poll, Sanders sat comfortably in third place behind Warren and Biden, with 12 percent of supports expressing that they favored the Vermont senator.
-Warren also pulled ahead of Biden in last week’s Des Moines Register/CNN/Mediacom poll, which
+In that poll, Sanders sat comfortably in 3rd place behind Warren and Biden, with 12 percent of supporters expressing that they favored the Vermont senator.
+Warren also pulled ahead of Biden in last week’s Des Moines Register/CNN/Mediacom poll.

 The poll numbers have seemingly sparked a fire in the Biden campaign, as it sent an email that claimed recent unfavorable polling numbers were worse than news reports that a whistleblower alleged President Trump urged the leader of Ukraine to investigate Biden and his son, Hunter.